Skip to content

 • Treating all wall marks as tenant damage when some are fair wear and tear

 If you are preparing a unit, apartment, or house for new tenants, Modernize Solutions can help with practical repainting advice and professional residential painting services across Melbourne.
-For a quick cost estimate, try our painting cost calculator.
+For a quick cost estimate, try our free quote form.

 Does a landlord need to repaint between tenants in Melbourne?